Monday, June 25, 2012

-How to Be a New York Fan In Chicago -- Wrigley Edition
+How to Be a New York Fan in Chicago -- Wrigley Version, 2012 Edition

 Getting There.
-Chicago is 789 land miles from New York, and Wrigley Field is exactly 800 miles from Yankee Stadium, and 809 miles from Citi Field.
+Chicago is 789 land miles from New York, and Wrigley Field is 809 land miles from Citi Field.
 Knowing this, your first reaction is going to be to fly out there.

 Unlike some other Midwestern cities, this is a good idea if you can afford it.
 If you buy tickets online, you can get them for $335 each way.
 Nearly every flight from the New York area’s airports to Chicago’s is nonstop, so it’ll be 3 hours, tarmac to tarmac, and about 2 hours going back.
-The Chicago Transit Authority (CTA) Blue Line train can get you from O’Hare International Airport, at the northwestern edge of the city, to the downtown elevated (or “L”) tracks that run in “The Loop” (the borders of which are Randolph, Wells, Van Buren and Wabash Streets) in 45 minutes.
-From Midway Airport, the Orange Line train can get you to the Loop in 45 minutes.
+The Chicago Transit Authority (CTA) Blue Line train will take you from O’Hare International Airport, at the northwestern edge of the city, to the downtown elevated (or “L”) tracks that run in “The Loop” (the borders of which are Randolph, Wells, Van Buren and Wabash Streets) in 45 minutes.
+From Midway Airport, the Orange Line train can get you to the Loop.
+Both should take about 45 minutes.